fmauri90/introsde-2016-assignment-2/introsde-2016-assignment2/README.md

 ### Problems

 When I run the client after go the server in heroku I have a problem with the fourth request.
 It says: "The type of "hr" element must end with the corresponding end tag "</ hr>"".
+The problem is not resolved also Marcelo.